AmpereComputing/NVP-Management-Tool/README.md

 # Ampere Computing NVP Management Tool

-The Ampere Computing NVP Management Tool (nvparm) is an engineering tool that runs on the BMC console and enables users to edit Dynamic NVPARAM fields within the AmpereOne Host SPI-NOR and Boot Strap Data (BSD) EEPROM devices.
+The Ampere Computing NVP Management Tool (nvparm) is an engineering tool that runs on the BMC console and enables users to edit NVPARAM fields of Dynamic NVPARAM, and Static NVPARAM partitions on the host SPI-NOR device.

-The Ampere Computing NVP Management Tool currently supports the follow Ampere Computing products:
+The Ampere Computing NVP Management Tool currently supports AmpereOne Family products.
-- AmpereOne

 Users can use nvparm tool to:

-- Read an NVPARAM field individually and its associated valid bit from an NVP file of Dynamic or Static NVPARAM or BSD partitions.
+- Read an NVPARAM field individually and its associated valid bit from an NVP file of Dynamic or Static NVPARAM partitions.

-- Write NVPARAM data to a field individually in a NVP file of Dynamic or Static NVPARAM or BSD partitions.
+- Write NVPARAM data to a field individually in a NVP file of Dynamic or Static NVPARAM partitions.

 - Enable or disable the valid bit of an NVPARAM field in an NPV file.